Devin Jones: Racing career

 The 2020 season started with hopes to run for the championship with the returning core team from 2019.
 After finishing fifth at the season opening race at Daytona International Speedway, the year was halted due to the COVID-19 pandemic.
 Shortly after the return to racing in the summer of 2020, Jones was injured in a crash at VIR during a practice session that put him out from the remainder of the year with serious injuries.

 In 2021, Jones made his much awaited return to racing after an extensive recovery from injuries.
 He drove for the first time after recovering at a BMW test track in South Carolina, then officially drove a project BimmerWorld GT car at the Hyperfest event at VIR.
 His first pro race back would be the Intercontinental GT Challenge 8 Hour race at Indianapolis Motor Speedway.
 Jones impressed during his return to the seat, finishing fourth in the GT4 class driving the BimmerWorld #82 car.

 The 2022 season saw Jones return to full-time racing in the ultra competitive GT4 America Series.
 Running in the Pro-Am category with BimmerWorld Racing, Jones had a strong season highlighted by a return to the podium at New Orleans Motorsports Park in the BMW M4 GT4 with co-driver James Walker Jr.

 In 2023, Jones ran a limited schedule in the NASCAR Xfinity Series making his first attempt at the Charlotte Motor Speedway Roval for Mike Harmon Racing in the 74 car.
 The car had engine issues in practice and Jones failed to make a lap in qualifying.
 Jones returned a few weeks later to race at Martinsville Speedway for SS-Greenlight Racing, ten years after his first NASCAR start at the same track in 2013.
 Jones qualified 37th and did not finish due to engine issues.

 Jones made his debut in the World Racing League in 2024 at Road Atlanta driving a Ford Mustang GT4 for Ford Performance Racing School Motorsports.
 He would finish second in the 8-hour event in the GTO class.

-For the 2025 season, it was announced that Devin Jones would be co-driving with Ford CEO Jim Farley in a Ford Mustang GT4 in select races, including events at Mid-Ohio Sports Car Course and Watkins Glen International Raceway, for FPRS Motorsports.
+For the 2025 season, it was announced that Jones would be co-driving with Ford CEO Jim Farley in a Ford Mustang GT4 in select races, including events at Mid-Ohio Sports Car Course and Watkins Glen International Raceway, for FPRS Motorsports.